So everyone was happy to know that Bella is not so easily gullible,

 "You were made for me," Edward acknowledged before claiming her mouth in a fiercely hungry kiss.
 Bella began to grind against him as their kiss deepened, and they soon found themselves spiraling into a frenzy of need and want.

 At an unheard of nine pm, replete with satisfaction, and freshly showered—separately—they climbed into bed, a tangle of limbs.
 At eleven-thirty, they were startled awake by a loud banging at the door.
-Edward sprang from the bed to discover a quartet of smiling women at the door.
+Edward sprang from the bed to discover a quartet of smiling women.
 He groaned as they bustled past him, talking loudly, and pushing him into the bathroom along with his jeans and a hoodie.

 "Fine, fine," Edward held his hands up in surrender while rolling his eyes.
 "Can I at least kiss her goodnight?"